 For super sharp lines and clipping delicate areas, a cordless trimmer is prefect for all touch up tasks and finer details.
 Take a look at our combo deals here to save you money when you buy a clipper and trimmer together.

-By tailoring your horse's clip to their needs, you can keep them comfortable and looking sharp all winter long!
 Need help choosing the best clipper for you?
 Give us a call to chat with our friendly and knowledgeable customer service team or drop us a message here.